 If you try to get everything at market, your order might be filled at a price way higher than you wanted — or expected.
 That can cost you hundreds, thousands, or even tens of thousands of dollars, depending on the size you’re trading.

-Don’t be dumb.
+Don’t be foolish.
 Learn to think like a savvy, intelligent trader.
 In illiquid markets, use limit orders!

-Newbie traders can way excited when they find a promising trade.
+Newbie traders can get excited when they find a promising trade.
 Sometimes they’re so keen on the trade, they end up doing something stupid.

 Here’s the deal — and I can tell you this from experience — the market’s always there.
 Every single business day, the market will open, and you can find more trades.

 So, don’t feel like you can’t walk away.
-Make sure everything aligns just right, including the trade setup, your entry point, and every piece of your trading plan.
+Make sure everything aligns just right.
+That includes the trade setup, your entry point, and every piece of your trading plan.
 If something feels off or you’re called away from your post for any reason, always be willing to walk away from the trade.

-There’s no rush, trading is a long-term endeavor.
+There’s no rush, trading is a long journey.
 Never be afraid to walk away from a trade.
 There’s always tomorrow …

 #5 Limit Your Losses

 I don’t care how great of a trader you are, you will have losing trades.